Which Hand to Read for Palmistry? The Answer Changes Based on What You're Looking For

 Left Hand or Right Hand Palm Reading?
 Why Choosing One is a Rookie Mistake

 Choosing a left hand or right hand palm reading when deciding which hand to read for palmistry oversimplifies the tradition.
-A 2026 PALMReader user behavior study (n=50,000) found that users who analyze both hands spend 3.4x longer engaging with their personality insights.
+It also makes for a duller reading, because it removes the only part with any friction in it.
 The real story lives in the tension between the two.

 Many guides on palm reading for beginners suggest picking one hand.
 They do this to keep things simple and avoid contradictory lines.
 But human beings are contradictory.
 You hold grudges and you know it.
 You also forgive people who absolutely do not deserve it.
 Both things can be true.